HoshangSleman/YOLOv5_Streamlit/README.md

 ## References
 https://discuss.streamlit.io/t/deploy-yolov5-object-detection-on-streamlit/27675
-### The following project has been used and modified to create MY webApp
+### The following project has been used and modified to create MY webApp Interface
 https://github.com/moaaztaha/Yolo-Interface-using-Streamlit